 In The Cove, a team of activists and filmmakers infiltrate a heavily-guarded cove in Taiji, Japan.
 In this remote village they witness and document activities deliberately being hidden from the public: More than 20,000 dolphins and porpoises are being slaughtered each year and their meat, containing toxic levels of mercury, is being sold as food in Japan, often times labeled as whale meat.

 The majority of the world is not aware this is happening.
 The Taiji cove is blocked off from the public.
 Cameras are not allowed inside and the media does not cover the story.
 It's critical that we get the word out in Japan.
 Once the Japanese people know we believe they will demand change.

-Send a letter to President Obama, Vice President Biden and Japanese Ambassador to the United States Ichiro Fujisaki urging them to address this issue.
+Stand with Ric O'Barry's Dolphin Project and send a letter to President Obama, Vice President Biden and Kenichiro Sasae, Ambassador of Japan to the United States urging them to address this issue.

-To: President Obama, Vice President Biden and Japanese Ambassador to the United States Ichiro Fujisaki
+To: President Obama, Vice President Biden and Kenichiro Sasae, Ambassador of Japan to the United States

 I recently heard about the documentary film The Cove and was alarmed to find out that more than 20,000 dolphins and porpoises are brutally killed each year off the coast of Japan.
 In addition, Japanese consumers are being sold dolphin meat, containing dangerously high levels of mercury, often labeled as whale meat.

 I ask that you urge the Japanese government to revoke permits that allow Japan's Fisheries Agency to continue this heinous, dangerous and illegal practice.